khoben/telemirror/README.md

 # Telegram forwarder from channels (make channel mirrors) via Telegram Client API (telethon)

-To comments cloning user should join to linked group with comments
+To comments cloning user should join to channel and linked group with comments

 ## Env variables